philemon33/bluemix-vertx-groovy-buildpack/README.md

 * JDK **1.7**
 * Vert.x **2.1.4**

+You can vary those versions by adjusting the OPENJDK7_URL and VERTX_URL constants in the bin/compile file

 ## Usage

 This buildpack assumes that there are at least two files in repository: